 Report means the document and any attachments issued to You by Us following Our inspection of the property.

-Structural Inspection means the inspection shall comprise visual assessment of accessible areas of the property to identify major defects to the building structure and to form an opinion regarding the general condition of the structure of the property.
+Structural Inspection means the building inspection shall comprise visual assessment of accessible areas of the property to identify major defects to the building structure and to form an opinion regarding the general condition of the structure of the property.
 The Report will not include those items noted in Clause A3 of AS 4349.1-2007 e.g. Condition of roof coverings, partition walls, cabinetry, doors, trims, fencing, minor structures, ceiling linings, windows, non-structural & serviceability damp issues, rising damp, condensation etc.

-Safe and Reasonable Access does not include the use of destructive or invasive inspection methods or moving furniture or stored goods.
+Safe and Reasonable Access does not include the use of destructive or invasive building inspection methods or moving furniture or stored goods.